anirudhreddy18/GCP-SA/Notes.md

 Cloud Profiler => Used to identify perfomance bottlenecks Error Reporting => identify & manage top errors or recent errors.

-SRE
+## SRE
-  SRE focuses on every aspect of application: availability, performance, latency, efficiency, change management, monitoring, emergency response & capacity planning.
+  1. SRE focuses on every aspect of application: availability, performance, latency, efficiency, change management, monitoring, emergency response & capacity planning.
- Key principles:
+ 2. Key principles:
-  SLO - measure by availability for example
+   * SLO - measure by availability for example
-  Share ownership with Dev’s - monitoring, emergency response & capacity planning Key Metrics:
+   * Share ownership with Dev’s - monitoring, emergency response & capacity planning
+3. Key Metrics:
-  SLI: quantitative measure of a service - LATTES
+  - SLI: quantitative measure of a service - LATTES
-  SLO: take one from LATTES & set a target for it, for example: 99% availability.
+  - SLO: take one from LATTES & set a target for it, for example: 99% availability.
 SLI + target
-  SLA: SLO + consequences(contract) - if SLO is not met, then there will be consequences.
+  - SLA: SLO + consequences(contract) - if SLO is not met, then there will be consequences.
-   Error Budgets: 100% - SLO
+  - Error Budgets: 100% - SLO
-Best Practices:
+4. Best Practices:
   - load shedding/rate limiting
   - cascading failures -> circuit breaker/
   - penetration testing -> ethical hacking to find out vulnerabilities
   - load Testing -> Jmeter
   - Chaos Testing -> when one or more parts of system fail.
 Add huge stress on layers.

-Object Storage
+## Object Storage
- Low latency on all storage classes
+ 1. Low latency on all storage classes
-  Strorage classes
+ 2. Strorage classes
     * Standard -> frequently used
     * nearline -> once in 30 days
     * coldline -> once a quarter
     * Archive-> once a year
-   - Files are automatically on Server side, before storing it on disk.
+3. Files are automatically on Server side, before storing it on disk
-   - in Transit use https
+4. in Transit use https
-Encryption Server side
+5. Encryption Server side
    - Default - Keys automatically managed by Google
    - Custom Keys -> Keys are managed by user in KMS.
 GCS SA needs to be assigned permissions to Keys
-  - Customer Supplied Keys -> Customer supplies keys when publishing objects.
-Pass it in Headers X-goog-encryption-algorithm etc. TO decrypt customer need to provide the correct keys.
-Google dosent store these keys
-Client Side Encryption
+6. Client Side Encryption
-  - File is encrypted on the client side, before uploading
+7. File is encrypted on the client side, before uploading

 * SA account is associated to GCS storage by default, assign correct permissions to it ex: pub/sub publisher, KMS keys
 * Each file contains a metadata, storage class is stored as key value etc. Users can store their own metadata